Eurostar + NightJet to Austria

 Onward through Austria

-If your resort is further along the Austrian valley, you can connect with an onward train from Wörgl.
-This is the timetable:
+If your resort is further along from the stations that the Nightjet arrives at, then you can connect using onward trains.

 Arrive 10:14 Zell am See